THE SET-APART FEASTS OF YAHUAH VS. YOUR PAGAN HELLIDAYS

 The four spring festivals are:

-● Passover – observed in the first month of the biblical calendar on the 14th day of Abiv.
+● Passover – observed in the first month of the Scriptural calendar on the 14th day of Abiv.

 ● Unleavened Bread – observed immediately following Passover on the 15th day of Abiv.